 If you do not comply with the deducting, remitting, and reporting requirements, you may be prosecuted.
 You could be fined from $1,000 to $25,000, or you could be fined and imprisoned for a term of up to 12 months.

-If you disagree with an assessment or ruling, you may appeal it.
-You may also request a cancellation or a waiver of the penalties and interest, if you were prevented from fulfilling your obligations due to extraordinary circumstances.
+If you disagree with an assessment or a ruling, you may appeal it.
+You may also request that we cancel or waive penalties and interest if you were prevented from fulfilling your obligations due to extraordinary circumstances.